My Top 10 Survival Secrets and Life Hacks for HSPs & Empaths

 10. Set a routine for when you go to bed and get up.
 Try to keep close to the same schedule, even on weekends.
 Before bed allow yourself some quiet time to allow yourself to release the stress of the day and relax.
 I’ve found it immensely helpful to start my day off calmly with a cup of coffee or tea, a magazine, and maybe even a notepad to plan out my day.
 Jumping out of bed, into the shower, and dashing out the door with a poor breakfast can leave you feeling jangled and unbalanced all day.

-Bonus Tip Wear a BioEledtric Shield and combine it with these other tips and you’ll find your life is much more manageable.
+Bonus Tip Wear a BioElectric Shield and combine it with these other tips and you’ll find your life is much more manageable.

 AnnaMariah Nau, Empath, Operations Manager BioElectric Shield Company

-If you haven’t already done so take one or both of our quizzes – CLICK HERE to take the quiz – Scroll down the quiz page to the HSP/Empath quiz.
+If you haven’t already done take our quiz for a personal Shield recommendation – CLICK HERE to take the quiz